stuartpittaway/diyBMSv4/README.md

 * ESP8266ControllerCircuit - [legacy] the circuit board for the legacy ESP8266 based controller

 ## Modules for ESP8266ControllerCircuit
-* ModuleV421 - the module circuit board V4.21, designed for mass production using JLCPCB assembly service
+* ModuleV440 - the latest module design, recommended for both hand soldering or mass production
-* ModuleV400 - the module circuit board V4.00, designed for easier hand soldering (larger parts)
+* ModuleV400 - [legacy] the module circuit board V4.00, designed for easier hand soldering (larger parts)
+* ModuleV421 - [legacy] the module circuit board V4.21, designed for mass production using JLCPCB assembly service

 If you use this coupon code when you place a JLCPCB order